MahApps/MahApps.Metro/readme.md

 Read it here: [http://mahapps.com](http://mahapps.com)

-You can help keep the documentation up to date by submitting a pull request on the `gh-pages` branch of this repository.
+You can help keep the documentation up to date by submitting a pull request on the  [mahapps.github.com](https://github.com/MahApps/mahapps.github.com) repository.
 If you're unfamiliar with GitHub Pages, the help guides [here](https://help.github.com/pages/) are a good place to start.

 ### Icons